Perungalathur railway station

-Perungalathur railway station is one of the railway station of the Chennai Beach–Chengelpet section of the Chennai Suburban Railway Network a suburb of Chennai.
-It serves the neighbourhoods of Perungalathur and Peerkankaranai.
+Perungalathur railway station (station code: PRGL) is an NSG–3 category Indian railway station in Chennai railway division of Southern Railway zone.
+It is one of the railway stations of the Chennai Beach–Chengelpet section of the Chennai Suburban Railway Network serving the neighbourhoods of Perungalathur and Peerkankaranai in southern Chennai.
 It is situated about 32 km from Chennai Beach and has an elevation of 26 m above sea level.

 History

 The lines at the station were electrified on 9 January 1965, with the electrification of the Tambaram–Chengalpattu section.